 a judgement has to made about the level of response and its implications

 for the Open Journals.
-Despite this the number of replies was significant
+Despite this replies were generally positive and

 A major release

 During the year reported here the most significant, and the last, user

 test was the open release of the Open Journal of Cognitive Science.
 This

 was announced by email notices to various lists: